ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ### The `install` target

 The `install` target is quite a standard among compilation process.
-Be aware that despite this target exists in the build system since it is automatically available, the MIDAS project is not using it because it has several drawbacks:
+Be aware that this target has been removed from the project to avoid any confusion.
+The MIDAS project is not using it because it has several drawbacks:
  * The name of the files generated must be decided when `cmake` is called.
 In MIDAS context, it is not possible because the version can evolve quite a bit during the development process.
 So to have the expected names, `cmake` would need to be called each time and it would take to much time.
  * The installing process manipulates the binaries by adding `rpath` so the installed programs are not the ones that are tested.
    Prefering to keep the binaries that have been tested, the installed programs will never been used.

-Calling `make install` first will trigger the compilation all the programs and create a `midas-config` that can be useful to obtain information about the compilation process.

 ### The `prepare_test` target